 Professional Authors of LGBT Romance?

 I'm a member of the Romance Writers of America and the Rainbow Romance Writers.
 Why aren't you?
 Rainbow Romance Writers is the home of career-focused authors and industry professionals interested in promoting gay, lesbian, bisexual and transgender romances.
 If you write LGBT romance and you haven't joined, the RRW is up to all kinds of nifty shenanigans.
 As an active chapter of the Romance Writers of America, we push for research, awareness, and education in unexpected communities.
 We are changing minds, one heart at a time.

 Without Merrick: the father of gay romance

-And because I started reminiscing about my early forays into queer fiction, I just wrote a fan letter 25 years late to the author who taught me to love gay romance novels way back when I was a mere stripling...
-Gordon Merrick, arguably the author of the first gay romantic bestseller in publishing history (Sixteen weeks on the New York Times list!).
+I started reminiscing about my early forays into queer fiction, I wrote a fan letter 25 years late to the author who taught me to love gay romance novels way back when I was a mere stripling...
+Gordon Merrick, inarguably the author of the first gay romantic bestseller in publishing history (Sixteen weeks on the New York Times list!).
 Take a walk down memory lane with my overview of some of the guiltiest of homoerotic pleasures.